 - Effective communication and dealing with feedback

 - Emotional intelligence

 - Leadership and social influence

 The YPP is primarily designed to target high-performing young talent at organizations participating in the UN Global Compact.
-The program is in 2020 also open for top talent from non-member public and private organizations.
+The program is also open for top talent from non-member public and private organizations.
 However, there are only limited spaces for organizations that are not a member of UN Global Compact.

 - Aged between 25-35

 - Based in the Netherlands

 - Have at least 3 years of professional working experience

 - Have the commitment and permission to invest at least 1 working day each month (indication is 12 to 15 days)